digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 - [Series 1](../../Miscellaneous/SeriesInformation/SeriesInformation.md#series-1) low trim models are fitted with grey buttons, whereas the high trim models are fitted with black buttons instead.
 This appears to be irrespective of the series of donor high trim model vehicle.

 - Only one function appears to have the prerequisite wiring available in the [Series 1](../../Miscellaneous/SeriesInformation/SeriesInformation.md#series-1) low trim model vehicles, which is the [ECON button](#specifics---econlock-button).
-The plug is plugged into the back of the plastic fascia around the 3 button holes on the centre dash.
+The plug is plugged into the back of the plastic fascia around the 3 button holes on the centre dash, and is originally intended for automatic models with a column shifter. ([Transmission Code](../../Miscellaneous/BuildPlate/BuildPlate.md#transmission) `H`)

 ![Demister Button Comparison](./demist-comparison.jpg)